olga-od-ua/MS3repo/README.md

 ### Fixed bugs

 1. Background image was the first image to be used as a background image of the body element of the base.html template and an issue was encounteered tthat was not letting the image load.
-The image in question is /workspace/MS3repo/assets/images/avocados.jpeg.
 The following methods were tried:

 a. body {
     background: url(/images/avocados.jpeg) repeat 0 0;